nordeim/Claude-MCP-Server/Custom MCP/docs/prompt_to_review.md

 awesome job! please use the same rigorous and meticulous approach to carefully plan and then review and validate line-by-line the additional tool code files in the attache `tools_code_files.md`.
 Based on your findings, plan and then create a comprehensive tool code review assessment report with recommendations.

 ---
+Awesome job with your meticulous second review and validation of the additional tool files!
+Please keep up the good work!
+Now, please think deeper and think harder to explore carefully and thoroughly how best to plan and then create a complete drop-in replacement file for each file in the `tools_code_files.md` shared earlier that needs updating to incorporate your suggested fixes for critical and medium issues.
+Start by carefully reviewing the affected code files again line by line to validate your findings in your latest code validation assessment report, then meticulously create a comprehensive execution plan with integrated checklist for each file in the tools file set that needs updating, then review and validate your plan before executing the plan to create the complete updated replacement files. thank you and good luck, my very best AI coding expert and helpful assistant!

+---
 awesome job in meticulous planning and review of the core files set! now, please do another round of thorough line-by-line review of the cores files in the `MCP_server_code_files.md` file shared earlier, double-check and validate the core files for correctness and accuracy in terms of syntax, coding and logic errors. please conduct another meticulous code review like a strict QA engineer to create code quality assessment report. next create a `Project Architecture Document` for the codebase to facilitate future extension of the tools collection.

 # Proposed Execution Plan